CatTail/hole/hole/html/close-script.md

 </html>
 ```

-escape with html escape will not work,
+escape with html will not work,

 ```html
 <!DOCTYPE html>